 The Journal publishes quantitative, qualitative, and mixed-methods empirically based

 studies.
 Readers include educators with a wide range of research backgrounds; therefore,

 all statistical material should be presented as clearly and succinctly as possible.

 It is important that all relevant methodological information is included in the Method

-section; however, the article focus should be on the findings, the significance of
+section; however, the article should focus on the findings, the significance of those

 The Journal of The First-Year Experience and Students in Transition does not publish